austozi/selfhosted/fdroidserver/README.md

 docker build -t austozi/fdroidserver:latest .
 ```

-Or, edit the file build_push.sh according and execute it.
+Or, edit the file build_push.sh accordingly and execute it.
 This will build the image, tag it and push it to [Docker Hub](https://hub.docker.com).

 ## Install